alexandrepiveteau/kotlin-graphs/README.md

 Model directed, undirected, weighted and unweighted graphs and perform computations on them in Kotlin multiplatform.

+> :warning: This library is still in heavy development, and you should expect
+> the following:
+>
+> + The API is not stable, and may change at any time.
+> + The algorithms are not well tested, and may contain correctness bugs.
+> + The algorithms are not optimized, and may have performance issues.

 ## Features

 + Written in uncomplicated Kotlin